veevo/dev/content/contribute/_index.md

 ---
 title: Contribute with Us
-description: Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-In vestibulum massa quis arcu lobortis tempus.
-Nam pretium arcu in odio vulputate luctus.
+description: Learn how you can contribute with the Veevo.org Organization
 date: 2019-01-01
 image: "images/contact.jpg"
 layout: list-2col
 hide: true
 ---

-## Ways you can contribute
+## How can you contribute
-Below, are the typical ways you can contribute with us.
+Below, are the channels trough which you can contribute with us.
+Please also, read our [Openness](/help/pillars/#openness) section to learn more about our communication procedure.